jcccookie/python_tictactoe/README.md

-# python_tictactoe
+# Tic Tac Toe Game in Python
-Tic Tac Toe game in Python3
+Tic Tac Toe game in Python for 2 players